Secret, city OKs Google data center in water worries - ExBulletin

 Secret, city OKs Google data center in water worries

-Salem, Oregon (AP) A small city council in Oregon, while some residents are worried about drought and secrets, will allow tech giants to build a data center there that swallows two more waters.
-Approved the contract with.
+Salem, Oregon-A council in a small city in Oregon, with some residents worried about drought and secrets, with Google to allow tech giants to build a data center there that swallows two more waters.
+Approved the contract.

 A single data center can stir millions of gallons of water per day to cool equipment that operates at high temperatures.
 Placing these facilities in drought-prone areas is of increasing concern around the world, despite increasing reliance on them.
 Data centers form a cloud that helps people stream movies, conduct surveys at the push of a button, buy things, and store photos and videos.